patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

     npx @patternfly/pf-codemods@latest <path to your source code>
     ```

-   * You should see an output similar to running `lint`, lists of warnings and errors ending with a count like this example:
+   * You should see an output similar to running `lint`, with both a list of warnings and errors, as well as a total count of each, as shown in the following example:
      ![Example codemod output.](./img/codemod-output.png)

    * If you see something different, please reach out before going further as there may be an issue.